Skip to content

 Spot carefully sculpted topiary in the Shamrock Garden.
 Cut into the Shamrock hedge you can find creatures from Irish mythology, characters from a children’s story and figures inspired by Mary Queen of Scot’s prayer book.
 The artist and family friend Edmund Brock is also depicted holding a bottle of whisky.

-Visitors walking in the formal gardens at Mount Stewart, County Down
+Visitors exploring the White Stag trail in the garden at Mount Stewart, County Down

 The Italian Garden